Rotem-and-Gilli/Xray2DRR/README.md

 ## Who are we?

 Hello!
 We are Rotem and Gilli, students at the faculty of Electrical & Computer Engineering of the Technion Israel Institute of Technology.
-This is our final project in the CGM Technion Lab.
+This is our final project in the CGM Technion Lab, supervised by Ori Nizan.

 ## Introduction